tkareine/chnode/README.md

 ## Automatic version switching

-Automatic Node.js version switching is included in `auto.sh` script as an optional add-on on top of `chnode.sh`.
-The feature detects a `.node-version` file in the current working directory (or in a parent directory), and switches the current Node.js version to the version specified in the file.
-You'll need to have the specified version installed for switching to happen.
+Automatic Node.js version switching is included in the [auto.sh] script as an optional add-on on top of `chnode.sh`.
+The feature detects a `.node-version` file in the current working directory (or in a parent directory, up to the system root directory), and switches the current Node.js version to the version specified in the file.
+You'll need to have the specified version installed for switching to happen, otherwise you'll get an error.

-To use the feature, source `chnode.sh` and `auto.sh` (in this order) in your shell's init script, followed by configuring `chnode_auto` function to be called in [PROMPT_COMMAND][Bash Controlling the Prompt] (for Bash) or [precmd_functions][Zsh Hook Functions] (for Zsh) hook:
+To use the feature, source `chnode.sh` and `auto.sh` (in this order) in your shell's init script, followed by configuring the `chnode_auto` function to be called in [PROMPT_COMMAND][Bash Controlling the Prompt] (for Bash) or in the [precmd_functions][Zsh Hook Functions] hook (for Zsh):

 ``` bash
 source chnode.sh